 - 608.2k If an instant spell, sorcery spell, or ability that can legally resolve leaves the stack once it starts to resolve, it will continue to resolve fully. - 608.2m As the final part of an instant or sorcery spell's resolution, the spell is put into its owner's graveyard.
 As the final part of an ability's resolution, the ability is removed from the stack and ceases to exist. - 608.3.
-If the object that's resolving is a permanent spell, its resolution involves a single step (unless it's an Aura, a copy of a permanent spell, or a mutating creature spell).
-The spell card becomes a permanent and is put onto the battlefield under the control of the spell's controller. - 608.3a If the object that's resolving is an Aura spell, its resolution involves two steps.
-First, it checks whether the target specified by its enchant ability is still legal, as described in rule 608.2b.
-(See rule 702.5, "Enchant.")
-If so, the spell card becomes a permanent and is put onto the battlefield under the control of the spell's controller attached to the object it was targeting. - 608.3b If the object that's resolving is a copy of a permanent spell, that object becomes a token permanent and is put onto the battlefield under the control of the spell's controller.
-It is no longer a copy of a spell.
-The token put onto the battlefield this way is not "created" for the purposes of any replacement effects or triggered abilities that refer to creating a token. - 608.3c If the object that's resolving is a mutating creature spell, its resolution involves two steps.
-First, it checks whether the target creature with the same owner as the spell is still legal.
-If so, the object representing that spell merges with that permanent.
-Otherwise, it becomes a creature spell and is put onto the battlefield under the control of the spell's controller.
-(See rule 702.140, "Mutate.") - 608.3d If a permanent spell resolves but its controller can't put it onto the battlefield, that player puts it into its owner's graveyard.
+If the object that's resolving is a permanent spell, its resolution may involve several steps.
+The instructions in rules 608.3a and b are always performed first.
+Then one of the steps in rule 608.3c-e is performed, if appropriate. - 608.3a If the object that's resolving has no targets, it becomes a permanent and enters the battlefield under the control of the spell's controller. - 608.3b If the object that's resolving has a target, it checks whether the target is still legal, as described in 608.2b.
+If a spell with an illegal target is a bestowed Aura spell (see rule 702.103e) or a mutating creature spell (see rule 702.140b), it becomes a creature spell and will resolve as described in rule 608.3a.
+Otherwise, the spell doesn't resolve.
+It is removed from the stack and put into its owner's graveyard. - 608.3c If the object that's resolving is an Aura spell, it becomes a permanent and is put onto the battlefield under the control of the spell's controller attached to the player or object it was targeting. - 608.3d If the object that's resolving is a mutating creature spell, the object representing that spell merges with the permanent it is targeting (see rule 726, "Merging with Permanents"). - 608.3e If a permanent spell resolves but its controller can't put it onto the battlefield, that player puts it into its owner's graveyard.